All Episodes

 And Bob Lazar is the best proof of that.

-As soon as Bob Lazar came forward with his story, suddenly people were camping on his front lawn and saw him as the new messiah.
+Suddenly, as soon as Bob Lazar came forward with his story, suddenly people were camping on his front lawn and saw him as the new Messiah.

 Yes, I know.